-Prof. János Józsa, university professor, member of the Hungarian Academy of Sciences

-Surveying and Geoinformatics Engineering:

-Prof. Lajos Völgyesi, university professor, corresponding member of the Hungarian Academy of Sciences

-Two of the three programs, Structural Civil Engineering and Infrastructure Civil Engineering have - as their name implies - a civil engineering character, whereas the Surveying and Geoinformatics Engineering programme has an earth sciences character.
-The three programs are an integral continuation of the three MSc programs of the Faculty, offering and exploiting a considerable coherence between them.

-It is important to highlight that, in line with international trends, the water engineering as well as the water and aquatic environmental engineering specializations are part of the infrastructure civil engineering programme.
-These two specialisations, especially through hydrology but also through various environmental and ecological subjects, have a strong link to earth sciences, which helps integrate the two fields of science.
-It is also noteworthy that, because the results of structural engineering related to structural mechanics and material behaviour modelling are beneficially used in biomechanics, the doctoral school offers research opportunities for solving structural mechanical problems in that field - with its own scientifically qualified lecturers and researchers.

-The research topics offered in the programmes of the doctoral school are available on the school's web page, updated each semester.
+- 21. §. - (1) In the frame of the doctoral school there are three programmes, uniting the programs of the two preceding doctoral schools of the Faculty.
+The three programmes and their leaders are as follows: - (2) Structural Civil Engineering program, lead by Prof. László Dunai, university professor, corresponding member of the Hungarian Academy of Sciences - (3) Infrastructure Civil Engineering program, lead by Prof. János Józsa, university professor, member of the Hungarian Academy of Sciences - (4) Surveying and Geoinformatics Engineering program, lead by Prof. Lajos Völgyesi, university professor, corresponding member of the Hungarian Academy of Sciences - (5) Two of the three programs, Structural Civil Engineering and Infrastructure Civil Engineering have as their name implies a civil engineering character, whereas the Surveying and Geoinformatics Engineering programme has an earth sciences character.
+The three programs are an integral continuation of the three MSc programs of the Faculty, offering and exploiting a considerable coherence between them. - (6) It is important to highlight that, in line with international trends, the water engineering as well as the water and aquatic environmental engineering specializations are part of the infrastructure civil engineering programme.
+These two specialisations, especially through hydrology but also through various environmental and ecological subjects, have a strong link to earth sciences, which helps integrate the two fields of science. - (7) It is also noteworthy that, because the results of structural engineering related to structural mechanics and material behaviour modelling are beneficially used in biomechanics, the doctoral school offers research opportunities for solving structural mechanical problems in that field with its own scientifically qualified lecturers and researchers. - 22. §. - (1) The research topics offered in the programmes of the doctoral school are available on the school's web page, updated each semester.